 8 Unique Benefits Of Understanding Personality development for kids

-So parents, how well do you know your children?
+So, parents, how well do you know your children?
 How well do your messages get through to your kids?
 Do they hit the bull’s eye or often miss the entire dartboard?
-Sometimes it may seem that understanding personality development for kids and teens is a mountain that is difficult to scale, but in reality, it isn’t when you grasp the basics of and understand them better.
+Sometimes it may seem that understanding personality development for kids and teens is a mountain that is difficult to scale, but in reality, it isn’t when you grasp the basics and understand them better.

 But how is that possible?
 You might wonder.
-Well, the fact is we just need to have a strong relationship based on mutual understanding.
+Well, the fact is that we just need to have a strong relationship based on mutual understanding.
 Since every child is unique, we need to relate to them personally and individually.
-This involves molding our communications to their unique personality and behavioral style.
+This involves molding our communication to their unique personality and behavioral style.
 Unfortunately, there’s no surefire “one size fits all” approach.

 The importance of teenage years cannot be stressed enough as it molds an individual from a child to a young adult with unique personalities and tastes.
 Not only does it help reduce the friction caused during the transition, but it also helps in ensuring your bond with them grows stronger and unbreakable!

 Let’s start from the base level!
 What is personality, you may ask.
 Put simply, personality is the different character traits that one possesses that make up who they are.
 In human psychology, there are different psychologists who introduce different ways to determine a person’s personality.
 One of them is Alport’s Personality traits which had more than 4,000 different personality traits.
 Then came Cattel’s 16 traits, some of them being apprehension, emotional stability, openness to change, self-reliance, and sensitivity.
 Then that was then narrowed down to Eysenck’s 3 traits, which comprised of extraversion/introversion and emotional stability/emotional instability.